Saturday, April 8, 2017

-James E. Fraser is Associate Professor and Scottish Studies Foundation Chair at the University of Guelph.
+James Fraser holds the Scottish Studies Foundation Chair at the University of Guelph.
+Prior to that, James was a Senior Lecturer in Early Scottish History at the University of Edinburgh.
 He is the author of From Caledonia to Pictland: Scotland to 795 (Edinburgh University Press, 2009); The Roman Conquest of Scotland: the Battle of Mons Graupius AD 84 (Tempus Publishing, 2005); and The Battle of Dunnichen 685 (Tempus Publishing, 2002).
+He has extensive teaching experience at the graduate and undergraduate level, and is also a graduate of the University of Guelph (MA '99).

-Registration is $30 for Scottish Studies Foundation members and for early-bird registrants on or before March 30, 2016; the price increases to $35 for registrants on April 1, 2016.
+Registration is $25 for Scottish Studies Foundation members and for early-bird registrants on or before March 31, 2016 after which the price increases to $30.
 A student rate of $10 is available.
 Click here to register online.
-To register by mail or for more information please contact:
+Click here to register by mail.
+For more information please contact:

 Scottish Studies Office